Doubly Robust Proximal Synthetic Controls

-In contrast to SC methods based on outcome modeling \citep[e.g., ][]{Abadie2003,Abadie2010,Doudchenko2016,Shi2021}, the identifying expression from \eqref{eq: identify EY0 treatment} cannot be directly interpreted as an outcome trajectory.
+In contrast to SC methods based on outcome modeling, the identifying expression \eqref{eq: identify EY0 treatment} cannot be directly interpreted as an outcome trajectory.
 Indeed, given a treatment confounding bridge function $q^*$, the right-hand side of \eqref{eq: identify EY0 treatment} only depends on observations before treatment but not after treatment.
 We also obtain a novel doubly robust identification result, which is motivated by doubly robust estimation of the average treatment effect on the treated \citep{Cui2020} and is the basis of doubly robust inference.

-\begin{remark} It is possible to drop Condition~\ref{cond: posttreatment identical distribution} by allowing $q^*$ in Condition~\ref{cond: treatment bridge} to depend on the post-treatment time period $t_+$ of interest.
-However, it may be challenging, if at all possible, to obtain a consistent estimation strategy based on such relaxation, because only one observation is available at each time period, and thus not enough observations are available to consistently estimate the likelihood ratio function in \eqref{eq: define q}.
-Likewise, it might be possible to estimate time-varying average outcomes $\cexpect[Y_{t_+}(0)]$ under smoothness assumptions; we do not pursue this direction in this paper. \end{remark}

-Based on the above identification results in \cite{Shi2021} and Theorem~\ref{thm: identify ATT treatment}, we develop the following novel doubly robust identification result.
-This result is motivated by doubly robust estimation of average treatment effect among the treated (ATT) \cite[see, e.g., ][]{Hahn1998,Chen2008,Shu2018,Cui2020} and forms the basis of doubly robust inference about $\phi^*(t_+)$.